h0rhay/coastalsocial.co.uk/src/pages/facebookads.md

     background_color: primary
   - type: features_section
     features:
-      - title: Facebook ad campaign management
+      - title: Facebook Ad campaign management
         subtitle: 'Expert management to help your business grow'
         content: >-
           With full management I will run your ad campaigns for you.
 Monthly reports and weekly catch up calls will give you the assurance and insights you need, whilst I make adjustments & reassess our objectives as the data comes in.